Volvo Cars and Unity

-- Product innovation: New products such as Unity Reflect condense the process for bringing 3D models into real-time environments to just a few clicks.
+- Product innovation: New products such as Unity Reflect for AEC professionals and Unity Forma for marketers make real-time 3D accessible to non-coders.
 There is also a growing selection of artist-friendly tools within programs like Unity to increase artistic productivity and creativity without programming knowledge.

 - Out-of-the-box solutions: As demand for immersive, interactive experiences has increased, many independent software vendors have leveraged this technology to build solutions for specific use cases while removing the need for coding and scripting.
-Interact, a Unity Verified Solution Partner application, enables professionals without coding skills to use Unity to easily create physically realistic VR experiences.
+Unity Verified Solution Partner WEAVR offers enterprise-scale immersive training programs, while Interact enables creation of physically realistic VR experiences.